 Traumatic symptoms are not caused by the “triggering” of the event itself.
 They stem from the frozen residue of energy that has not been resolved and discharged; this energy remains trapped in the system, where it can wreak havoc on our mind and body.
-However, we can remove this energy by working with the plants.
+However, we can clean this energy, called mawa nihue in Shipibo, by working with the plant spirits.

 The Gift of Trauma Transformed

 Held within the symptoms of trauma are the very energies, potentials and resources necessary for their constructive transformation.
+The alchemical process of turning lead, the pain of the post, to gold, the joy of the present.
 Western medicine and culture typically block our innate healing process – by using drugs to suppress symptoms, by over-emphasizing adjustment or control, or by denial or invalidation of emotions, feelings and sensations.

 The same energies that create the symptoms of trauma, when properly engaged, can transform the trauma and inspire new levels of healing, mastery and wisdom.

 Trauma resolved is a great gift, returning us to the natural world of ebb and flow, harmony, love and compassion.
-In order to release the energies caused by trauma, we need the help of caring and experienced healers, and to be surrounded by the protection and support of Nature.
-We can then trust and honor the process that will bring us to completion and wholeness ‒ and eventually peace.
-The Temple offers exactly this kind of environment at our healing retreats.
+Shipibo healers are masters in reaching the roots of trauma and having the skill to clean and clear these energies, often catalyzing a deep, longer term process of awakening and self-transformation, guided by the wisdom of Nature.
+We then learn to trust and honor the process that leads to completion and wholeness, and eventually deep peace.

 Trauma has the potential to be one of the most significant forces for psychological, social, and spiritual awakening and evolution.
 How we handle trauma (as individuals, communities and societies) greatly influences the quality of our lives.
 It will ultimately affect how we will survive as a species.